C24IO/SM-E2E-CHZAR/README.md

 conda install -y boto3
 ```

-13. Please go ahead from here and train the model, this notebook will also upload your model artefacts into S3 bucket you specified before.
+13. Please go ahead from here and train the model, this notebook will also upload your model artifacts into S3 bucket you specified before.

 #### Normal Workshop resumes
 #normal-workshop-resumes